 We have only seen Endeavour race competitively once in the last decade.
 It was fresh after her 18-month refit at Yachting Developments in New Zealand, when she stole the show at the St Barths Bucket in 2012.
 This showed the potential of the yacht with famous sail number JK4 in the modern fleet of carbon-rigged Js.
 Since then however, little has been seen of Endeavour as her owner favoured private cruising.

 The J Class wave shows no sign of slowing however.
 There are more Js competing now than ever before.
-The Hoek-reconfigured J Class Topaz (J8) launched from Holland Jachtbouw last spring, Svea should be finished by early 2017, and Rainbow recently found a new owner.
+The Hoek-reconfigured J Class Topaz (J8) launched from Holland Jachtbouw in spring 2015 and Svea followed two years later.

 The J Class yacht Endeavour arguably remains the jewel of the fleet.
 She is the yacht that has come closest to winning the America’s Cup for Britain.
 Her story reflects the history of the J Class and has helped shape the modern fleet we know today.